 There is a legal duty on Local Authorities to provide support to ‘adults at risk’.

-Adults at risk are defined in legislation and the criteria applied differs between each home nation. (see definitions for each home nation on page 12).
+Adults at risk are defined in legislation and the criteria applied differs between each home nation

 The safeguarding legislation applies to all forms of abuse that harm a person’s well-being.